The Operating System

 Why now

-Every month you run on intuition is a month of compounding wrong decisions.
+Every month operating without a repeatable system is a month of compounding missed targets.

 The founders who win the next 24 months aren't the ones who raise the most.
 They're the ones who know their numbers, test their assumptions, and spend every dollar with intent.
-LEVERS is how you get there — and the fellowship is how you make it permanent.
+LEVERS OS is how you get there, and the program is how you make it permanent.